MicrosoftDocs/terminal/TerminalDocs/portable-mode.md

 ms.topic: how-to
 ---

-# What is Windows Terminal Portable mode?
+# Windows Terminal Portable
 Windows Terminal supports [Portable mode](https://en.wikipedia.org/wiki/Portable_application).
 Portable mode enables all data created and maintained by Windows Terminal to live near itself so that it can be moved across different environments.

 Portable mode is supported on the [unpackaged ZIP download](https://github.com/microsoft/terminal/releases).
 This release is an official unpackaged execution where Windows Terminal stores its settings in a `settings` folder next to `WindowsTerminal.exe`.
 Portable mode is not available on the packaged execution of Windows Terminal.

-# Why Portable mode?
+## Why use Portable mode?
 Windows Terminal portable mode empowers users with the ability to use Windows Terminal without the need to install it like a traditional application.
 This is especially useful for users who unable to download and install Windows Terminal from the Microsoft Store.